-The Company participated in five government grant programs during 2021 and 2020 related to COVID-19 support and was eligible to receive \$1.1 million during 2021 and \$0.9 million during 2020 from these programs (see Note 14 of the Consolidated Financial Statements).
+The Company participated in three government grant programs during 2021 related to COVID-19 support and was eligible to receive \$1.1 million during 2021 from these programs (see Note 14 of the Consolidated Financial Statements).
+These grant programs were not available for 2022.